Anwar (2010 film): Plot

-Past: Anwar is an NRI, who returns from USA for his sister Asna's wedding in a rural area of Palakkad where he meets and falls for Asna's best friend Aayisha, who later accepts his proposal.
-When Anwar and his family went for shopping to Coimbatore, a sudden blast occurs which kills his whole family, leaving Anwar as the sole survivor, but Aayisha is later arrested for the blast.
+Past: Anwar is an NRI, who returns from USA for his sister Asna's wedding in a rural area of Palakkad where he meets and falls for Asna's best friend Ayesha, who later accepts his proposal.
+When Anwar and his family went for shopping to Coimbatore, a sudden blast occurs which kills his whole family, leaving Anwar as the sole survivor, but Ayesha is later arrested for the blast.
 Anwar requests Stalin for her bail, but the latter refuses due to lack of evidence.
 Later, Anwar begins to assist Stalin in the discovery of the terrorists and their nefarious activities and joins Babu Sait's gang in order to learn about their next attack.

-Present: Anwar reveals about the bomb blasts planned by Babu Sait to Stalin in their secret meeting, where Stalin also brings Aayisha so that they could meet after a long time.
+Present: Anwar reveals about the bomb blasts planned by Babu Sait to Stalin in their secret meeting, where Stalin also brings Ayesha so that they could meet after a long time.
 When Babu Sait's men arrive, Stalin tells Anwar to act as if they were having a fight, and one of the Babu Sait's men shoot Stalin, thereby killing him, thinking that Anwar was having a fight.
 Anwar is given the responsibility of transporting the deadly terrorists to Mumbai, through a ship containing full of explosives and weapons.
 At first, Anwar makes them think that he is on their side, but he soon blasts the ship and kills all the terrorists.
+Anwar reveals his true face to Babu Sait and kills Basheer and Rana.
+Babu Sait becomes furious, when Anwar cheated them.

-Babu Sait becomes furious, that Anwar cheated them.
-When Anwar reveals about his parents, Babu Sait commits suicide.
+Anwar reveals that his parents and many innocent people, who were true believers, got killed in the bomb blast planned by Babu Sait and Anwar was the weapon used against him.
+Anwar tells that nobody will forgive Babu Sait's treachery.
+Being defeated, Babu Sait commits suicide by shooting himself.
 Anwar calls Stalin's phone, which is under police custody, and tells them that the mission is accomplished.
-Stalin & his colleague received bravery awards, but no one has recognised the near-death battle, which Anwar has played.
-Anwar and Aayisha are now, in a quiet place, living together in a small house.
+Stalin and his colleague received bravery awards, but no one has recognised the near-death battle, which Anwar has played.
+Anwar and Ayesha are now living together in a small house at a quiet place.